Solar Panel Options: Which Solar Panels are Right for my Home?

 Let’s do a quick comparison:

 - With your utility company?
 You pay perpetually or they turn your power off, even with increasing utility costs across the country.

 - With a lease agreement or PPA?
 You pay perpetually or they take their system back.

-Poly panels are cheaper, but they take more space and they aren’t as efficient.
-With our mono panels, combined with our product guarantee and 25-year manufacturer’s warranty, you have efficient, stylish solar panels.
+Poly panels are cheaper, but they take up more space and they are not as efficient.
+With mono panels, combined with product guarantees and 25-year manufacturer’s warranties — you can have efficient, stylish solar panels.

 Picking the Right Home Solar Panels